twilio-labs/sample-twilio-go/README.md

 - Save your Twilio account SID and Auth Token in the following environment variables:
     - TWILIO_ACCOUNT_SID
     - TWILIO_AUTH_TOKEN
+- Have [twilio-cli](https://www.twilio.com/docs/twilio-cli/quickstart) installed and logged into your account to easily update your twilio phone number configuration with a single CLI command
 - Obtain access to the [Twilio Console](https://console.twilio.com/)
 - Install/obtain a localhost tunnel to access your localhost server on the internet.
 We'll use [ngrok](https://ngrok.com/) in our examples.
-- (**Optional**) Have [twilio-cli](https://www.twilio.com/docs/twilio-cli/quickstart) installed and logged into your account to easily update your twilio phone number configuration with a single CLI command

 ## Build the application